-SHARING A VISION FOR A SUSTAINABLE FUTURE Whatcom County is filled with beauty, and many people value our community's access to the outdoors.
-For years, Galbraith Mountain has been utilized by mountain bikers, runners, and others to immerse themselves in the woods on a large network of trails near Bellingham.
-In 2018, Galbraith was permanently protected with recreation and conservation easements on over 2,000 acres of the mountain in partnership with the City of Bellingham and Galbraith Tree Farm.
-Once its protection in perpetuity was ensured, partnerships not only expanded but they also strengthened towards our community.
-Year after year, we continue to steward lands we helped to protect and lend a helping name in summer trail work with several organizations including Whatcom County Parks 8.
-Recreation, Whatcom Mountain Bike Coalition, Washington Trails Association, and RLL.
-When members of the community come together and work cooperatively to achieve their vision, we can accomplish many tongs.
-The Whatcom Land Trust strives to bring people together with we can preserve the land we love, now and into the future
+Whatcom County is filled with beauty, and many people value our community's access to the outdoors.
+For years, Galbraith Mountain has been utilized by mountain future generations.
+Galbraith is just one success story demonstrating the collaboration with members across our community.
+Year after year, we continue to steward protection in perpetuity was ensured, partnerships not only expanded but they also strengthened towards our common goal of protecting the places we all love for bikers, hikers, runners, and others to immerse themselves in the woods on a large network of trails near Bellingham.
+In 2018, Galbraith was permanently protected Mountain Bike Coalition, Washington Trails Association, and REI.
+When members of the community come together and work cooperatively to achieve their vision with recreation and conservation easements on over 2,000 acres of the mountain in partnership with the City of Bellingham and Galbraith Tree Farm.
+Once its lands we helped to protect and lend a helping hand in summer trail work with several organizations including Whatcom County Parks & Recreation, Whatcom we can accomplish many things.
+The Whatcom Land Trust strives to bring people together so that we can preserve the land we love, now and into the future.